Atelognathus patagonicus: Threats

 The population in the Laguna Blanca (in the Laguna Blanca National Park), which used to be the main subpopulation, has been extirpated by introduced by fish (perch and salmonids).
 However, other subpopulations, located within the buffer zone of the Laguna Blanca National Park, occur in isolated ponds and mostly appear to be stable.
 However, eutrophication is a problem in some ponds, and introductions of predatory fish pose a risk to all remaining subpopulations.
-Also disease are a risk.
+Also diseases are a risk.
+Scientists have found ranavirus and ranavirus and the fungus Batrachochytrium dendrobatidis on dead and sick frogs.